flipdishbytes/flipdish-cdn-upload/README.md

 1. Validates source directory exists and counts files to upload
 2. Uploads files to Azure Blob Storage container using Azure CLI
 3. Uploads files to AWS S3 bucket using AWS CLI
-4. Optionally purges CDN cache (Azure Front Door, AWS CloudFront, Cloudflare)
+4. Optionally purges CDN cache (AWS CloudFront, Cloudflare)

 ### How to use?